Klukov/klukov-utils-redis/README.md

 which returns "OK" when lock is acquired, or (nil) when key already exists.
 Spring redis template translates this to true or false respectively.

+## Context lock
+The Context lock provides a mechanism for managing distributed locks with contextual awareness.
+In cases where an application goes down while holding a lock, we want the 'winning' process to be able to reacquire the lock.
+Using a simple lock mechanism, the lock cannot be acquired again until it expires, which might lead to conflicts or loosing data.
+To solve this problem, a Lua script was created to check the context value before adding a key, as in a simple lock.
+If the lock exists and has the same context, the ```acquire``` method returns ```true``` and refreshes the expiration time.
+However, if the context is different, the expiration time is not refreshed.

 ## User action limiter
 User action limiter is focused on data consistency.
 The design is made to keep data consistency.
 The limit can never be exceeded.